A1000carZ/a_javascript_prank/README.md

 # A Prank for devs

-Jaja espero a alguien le sirva, es un recurso muy util.
+Jaja espero a alguien le sirva, es un recurso muy util a la hora de ligar 😉.

 ## 🚀 About Me